 Gigabit – One gigabit is equal to 1,000 Mbps, one million Kbps, or one billion bits per second (Gbps)

 Why Does Internet Speed Vary Per Location?

-The reason as to why internet speed varies from location to location is because of the type of network being used.
+The reason why internet speed varies from location to location is because of the type of network being used.
 The two types of networks are wired and wireless.
 Wired networks have a physical connection to the internet which gives it a faster and more stable connection.
-On the other hand, wireless networks do not have a physical connection but instead they use radio waves and satellites which makes them slower and more unreliable that wired connections.
+On the other hand, wireless networks do not have a physical connection instead they use radio waves and satellites which makes them slower and more unreliable than wired connections.

-Some other reasons as to why internet speed varies from location to location is due to the distance between the user and the server, how many users are using Wi-Fi at once, whether or not there is congestion on broadband lines, fiber optic cables etc., etc.
+Some other reasons why internet speed varies from location to location is due to the distance between the user and the server, how many users are using Wi-Fi at once, whether or not there is congestion on broadband lines, fiber optic cables, etc., etc.